Applying for a Grant, Step by Step

 Everything starts with your idea.
 Once you know what you want to do, you can identify possible funding sources and start to develop a grant proposal.
 Continue planning and writing during all of the following steps; each one will help you to flesh out, refine, and improve your proposal.

-At least two months before the submission deadline, contact the Sponsored Research Office.
+At least two months before the submission deadline, contact Sponsored Research staff.

-The Sponsored Research Office supports proposal development and submission by:
+Sponsored Research staff support faculty proposal development and submission by:

 - setting up accounts in electronic grant-submission systems